xliu117/Leetcode/Facebook/LC269. Alien Dictionary/readme.md

 You may assume that if a is a prefix of b, then a must appear before b in the given dictionary.
 If the order is invalid, return an empty string.
 There may be multiple valid order of letters, return any one of them is fine.

+### Summary

+#### idea

+this problem can be solved as graph problem, using BFS to do topological sorting find the order.